 Before you know it, you can have a full daily workout routine incorporated into your daily life.

-Use an exercise ball while watching TV
+Use an exercise ball while watching TV for daily routine exercise

 Watching TV is one of life’s great pleasures, and it doesn’t have to be a completely sedentary activity.
 You can make your television time a more active leisure activity just by sitting on an exercise ball.